 We have created the Canvas community site, Course Leader’s Companion.
 The content is divided into the following sections:

 ARU hosts an annual Course Leaders conference each September.
 The theme of the 2017 conference was ‘Student Retention’.
+View the presentations from the conference.
 Details of the course leader conference for September 2018 will be announced later in the academic year.

 Each Faculty convenes its own Course Leader Forums on a regular basis during the academic year.
 These provide an excellent opportunity to keep abreast of recent developments at ARU, and to share practice with other Course Leaders.
 Contact your Director of Learning Teaching & Assessment for more information on the dates/venues for Course Leader Forum meetings in your own Faculty.